 Despite what sounds like a highly specialized job, you only need a high school education for this remote gig.
 Your responsibilities would include supporting an occupational medical team with document management and audit processing, outbound calls to labs and medical facilities, review of medical documents for meeting regulatory criteria, creating incident reports when there are service failures, as well as daily administrative support.

 You may also have to assist with laboratory supply orders and audit credentialing programs for medical examiners.
-The good news is, you’ll be trained on the job.
-You can earn up to $62,000 per year.
+The good news is, you will most likely be trained on the job.

 More From GOBankingRates